Family planning in India: Contraceptive usage

-Family Planning Programme
+Family planning programme

 The Ministry of Health and Family Welfare is the government unit responsible for formulating and executing family planning in India.
-An inverted Red Triangle is the symbol for family planning health and contraception services in India.
+An inverted red triangle is the symbol for family planning health and contraception services in India.
 In addition to the newly implemented government campaign, improved healthcare facilities, increased education for women, and higher participation among women in the workforce have helped lower fertility rates in many Indian cities.
 The objectives of the program are positioned towards achieving the goals stated in several policy documents.
 While India is improving in fertility rates, there are still areas of India that maintain much higher fertility rates.

 In 2017, Ministry of Health and Family Welfare launched Mission Pariwar Vikas, a central family planning initiative.
 The key strategic focus of this initiative is on improving access to contraceptives through delivering assured services, ensuring commodity security and accelerating access to high quality family planning services. its overall goal is to reduce India's overall fertility rate to 2.1 by the year 2025.
 Along with that two contraceptive pills, MPA (Medroxyprogesterone acetate) under Antara program and Chaya (earlier marketed as Saheli) will be made freely available to all government hospitals.

 Family planning program benefits not only parents and children but also to society and nation, by being able to keep the number of new births under control allows for less population growth.
 With less population growth this will allow for more resources towards those already existing in the Indian population, with more resources comes longer life expectancy and better health.

 Fertility rate

-India's current fertility rate as of 2016, is 2.3 births per woman.
-The fertility rate (average number of children born per woman during her lifetime) in India has been declining, though it has still not reached the average replacement rate yet.
+India's current fertility rate as of 2024, is 2.1 births per woman.
+The fertility rate (average number of children born per woman during her lifetime) in India has been declining and it had reached the average replacement rate in 2019.
 The average replacement rate is 2.1.
 (This rate is said to stabilize a population) Replacement rate can be defined as the rate at which the population exactly replaces itself.
 Factoring in infant mortality, the replacement rate is approximately 2.1 in most industrialised nations and about 2.5 in developing nations (due to higher mortality).
 The fertility rates in India have dropped rapidly in rural areas, but are dropping at a stable rate in urban and populated areas.
 Although this seems promising, two-thirds of India's population resides in rural areas, adding to the decreased fertility rate.
 Discounting immigration and population momentum effects, a nation that crosses below the replacement rate is on the path to population stabilisation and, eventually, population reduction.
 There have been several factors influencing recent trends in Indian fertility including, but not limited to: limitation of family planning ability, age at marriage/childbirth, and the space between children born to one woman.
-Although India is dealing with major overpopulation issues, the fertility rate and the overall population is declining.
+Although India is dealing with major overpopulation issues, the fertility rate and the overall population growth is declining.